Are humans responsible for climate warming?

 These days, almost everybody agrees that the climate is warming.
 However, there is still disagreement as to how much of the warming is human caused.
 I started this site with an open mind, and I am still reading studies and modifying what I previously thought.
 You can find my listing of climate warming causes on this page.

-Almost certainly, most of climate warming is caused by humans.
+Almost certainly, most of recent climate warming has been caused by humans.
 Any alternative theory must explain why temperatures stayed within a less than one degree C range for eight thousand years, but has been rising rapidly (and steadily, if you take pollution into account) since mid-19th century industrialization — by 1.8º C (3.2º F) as of this writing.
 If there is a non-human cause, it is a strange coincidence!
 I do not believe in such a coincidence.
 Do you?

-Present explanations of climate warming were not disproved during the COVID lockdown of 2020.
-Human CO2 emissions are only about 8 % of plant and microbial emissions1.
+The Covid lockdown did not disprove human cause, because human CO2 emissions are only about 8 % of plant and microbial emissions1 which vary from year to year.
 (It’s these additional human emissions that throw the carbon cycle out of balance.)
 While human emissions drive the average yearly increases in CO2 emissions, natural causes are almost entirely responsible for the fluctuations.
 A 7% reduction of human emissions during COVID is far to tiny to be detected.
-A 7% drop in the yearly yearly human emissions is only a 1/2 percent of natural emissions.
-Yearly CO2 increases vary by up to fifty percent in years when human emissions are mainly unchanged.
+A 7% drop in the yearly human emissions is only a 1/2 percent of natural emissions.
+The average human-caused CO2 increase each year between 1916 and 1923 may be 2.4 ppm.
+A 7% reduction would bring this down to 2.232.
+The year before Covid emissions increase was less than this, only 2.0 ppm (parts per million)2.

-Below are two graphs2 3showing how temperatures held steady for thousands of year, but have shot up by 1º C to 2016, and another 0.8º C as of this writing.
-This within the last 100 years.
+Below are two graphs2 3showing how temperatures held steady for thousands of year, but have shot up by 1.1 C to 2016, and another 0.8º C as of this writing.
+This within the last 100 years, within a 1ºC range, and well below current temperatures.
+That puts today’s temperature higher than any maximum of any line on the first chart.

 See my discussion of the causes of climate warming here.